Introduction

 Ideal Customer Profile

-Companies running periodic authority campaigns rather than ongoing SEO pipelines.
+Companies running periodic authority campaigns rather than an always-on pipeline.

 6. Loganix